Creating a right Trademark for your business

-- It creates a lasting image in the mind of public.
+- It creates a lasting image in the mind of the public.

 Why a Trademark has to be protected?

-Creating a Trademark is a show of art, thoughts, perception and imaginations.
-A Trademark can be made by taking parts of commonly used words in one’s profession or trade and combining them to form a completely new word having no dictionary meaning but at the same time easily identifying the services for which it is to be used for.
-Professionals, Artist, and others who have become renowned for their works have registered their personal name or surname as Trademark/brandname to safeguard the authenticity of their work with their name.
+Creating a Trademark is a show of art, thoughts, perception, and imagination.
+A Trademark can be made by taking parts of commonly used words in one’s profession or trade and combining them to form a completely new word having no dictionary meaning but at the same time easily identifying the services for which it is to be used.
+Professionals, artists, and others who have become renowned for their works have registered their personal name or surname as a Trademark/brand name to safeguard the authenticity of their work with their name.

-The best Trademark is an arbitrary or fanciful name which is coined and inherently distinctive.
-Coining of a name is a challenging work.
-The name generally should be chosen in a manner that is catchy, unique and at the same time does not directly refers to or indicates the kind, quality, quantity, intended purpose, values, geographical origins or time of production of goods or rendering of the services or other characteristic of goods or services.
-The name should be distinctive in character and at the same time should not have become customary in practise.
+The best Trademark is an arbitrary or fanciful name that is coined and inherently distinctive.
+Coining a name is a challenging job.
+The name generally should be chosen in a manner that is catchy, unique and at the same time does not directly refer to or indicates the kind, quality, quantity, intended purpose, values, geographical origins, or time of production of goods or rendering of the services or other characteristic of goods or services.
+The name should be distinctive in character and at the same time should not have become customary in practice.

 Often people combine uncommon words with common words or with alphabets and numerical or with a fanciful logo to form a Trademark.
-In doing so, they use descriptive words or indication or logo which designates the source of goods or services, thus diluting the distinctive feature of the entire trademark.
-Many a times, the common words are already registered by other old user of Trademark.
-This error can be avoided if the proprietor takes due care of conducting a prior search.
-This simple practise will not only help the applicant to make a unique trademark, and will also clear their opposition stage, thus increasing chance of obtaining registration.
-Such practise will streamline the process and will reduce the infringement cases pending before the Court and save time.
-Conducting a due diligence of prior search is crucial for the pharmaceutical, medicinal and cosmetic industries, where the coining of the name often comprises of using the main molecules or the active ingredients of the drugs or products or its target (purpose or use of active ingredients) and because of which chances of infringement is very high.
+In doing so, they use descriptive words or indication, or logo which designates the source of goods or services, thus diluting the distinctive feature of the entire trademark.
+Many a time, the common words are already registered by another old user of Trademark.
+This error can be avoided if the proprietor takes due care in conducting a prior search.
+This simple practice will not only help the applicant to make a unique trademark, and will also clear their opposition stage, thus increasing the chance of obtaining registration.
+Such practice will streamline the process and will reduce the infringement cases pending before the Court and save time.
+Conducting due diligence of prior search is crucial for the pharmaceutical, medicinal and cosmetic industries, where the coining of the name often comprises of using the main molecules or the active ingredients of the drugs or products or its target (purpose or use of active ingredients) and because of which chances of infringement is very high.

 Advantage of Registration

-Registrations of a Trademark gives an exclusive right to the Proprietor for the use of registered Trademark in respect of goods and services it has been registered, and take appropriate legal action against anyone who is misusing or infringing their Trademark.
-Additionally a registration of Trademark gives an advantage to the proprietor to leverage Trademark and obtain maximum benefit from it.
+Registrations of a Trademark give an exclusive right to the Proprietor for the use of a registered trademark in respect of goods and services it has been registered and take appropriate legal action against anyone who is misusing or infringing their Trademark.
+Additionally, the registration of a Trademark gives an advantage to the proprietor to leverage the Trademark and obtain maximum benefit from it.

 Duration of a Registration of a Trademark

-In India a Trademark is registered for 10 years from the date of the application and the registration can be further extended for every 10 years by paying the renewal fees on time.
+In India, a Trademark is registered for 10 years from the date of the application and the registration can be further extended every 10 years by paying the renewal fees on time.